 The EPS Fire Flow Analysis tool is available for WaterGEMS version 10.00.00.55 and later.
 It is not currently available for WaterCAD.

-First, make sure you are using WaterGEMS version 10.00.00.55 or greater.
+If you have an older version, first make sure you are using WaterGEMS or WaterCAD version 10.00.00.55 or greater.
 Click here to see how to determine the version you are using.

 Next, Determine if you are using the product in 32-bit or 64-bit mode.
 To check, go to: File > Help > About WaterGEMS.
 The bottom of the dialog will show either 32-bit or 64-bit.

 1. Download and extract the following .zip file: